-Not all sites will be new areas entirely dedicated to tree planting - some pre-existing woodland sites may simply require extending and/ or enhancement.
+Not all sites will be new areas entirely dedicated to tree planting some pre-existing woodland sites may simply require extending and/ or enhancement.
 Soil character, local climate conditions, and habitat type of the surrounding area help to determine which species are most suitable and how many trees can be planted at a suggested site.

-The roots of a tree extend far from the trunk and are found mostly in the upper 6 to 12 inches of soil.
 For example, in some dense urban areas underground soil may be limited, therefore selecting a tree species with an appropriate root system is important to ensuring its growth does not affect underground pipes, cables or structures.